-The newest glove from one of the most respected lacrosse brands comes in at #2 on our list of the best lacrosse gloves.
-The stripped down, no frills EVO QX gloves provide amazing feel and great protection.
+The newest glove from one of the most respected lacrosse brands, Warrior, comes in at #3 on our list of the best lacrosse gloves.
+The stripped-down, no-frills Evo QX2 gloves provide amazing feel and great protection.

 The use of high-density foam pinpointed to key impact areas keeps the glove lightweight without sacrificing protection.
 If you tend to get sweaty palms when you play, the Wartech Liner will wick away that moisture buildup to keep you nice and dry.

-Overall, if you’re a player that values a glove that performs well, protects you, and doesn’t have a super flashy exterior, the EVO QX is a perfect glove for you.
+Overall, if you’re a player that values a glove that performs well, protects you, and doesn’t have a super flashy exterior, the Evo QX2 is a perfect glove for you.